 With schools through to sixth form, excellent rail and road links, and a good selection of day-to-day shops, Thorne is a good location to buy a family home.
-Three bedroom houses start at around £85,000.
-(January 2020)
+Three-bedroom houses start at around £100,000.
+(January 2022)

-Sadly Tickhill suffered a reversal of fortunes in later centuries.
+Tickhill suffered a reversal of fortunes in later centuries.
 The Dissolution of the Monasteries affected the local Benedictine Community, and the castle was reduced to ruins during the 1640's Civil War.
 By the 18th century, the town was a poor shadow of its former self.
-However, modern day Tickhill is an attractive and popular small town with many quaint and historic features.
-It has two local primary schools, and a good selection of everyday shops.
+However, modern-day Tickhill is a very attractive and popular small town with many quaint and historic features.
+It has two local primary schools and a good selection of everyday shops.
 The nearest railway station is at Doncaster.
-Three bedroom houses in Tickhill start around £195,000.
+Three-bedroom houses in Tickhill start around £200,000.

 Wath-Upon-Dearne was referred to in the Domesday Book as 'Wad'.
 For long centuries it remained a quiet rural settlement, just south of a ford on the River Dearne.
 Interesting developments came and went.
 There was a popular local racecourse that eventually fell into disuse in the mid 19th century, and a pottery that capitalised on the local clay but eventually failed.
 The Dearne and Dove Canal, flourished briefly, but closed in 1961 due to lack of maintenance and insufficient traffic.
 History passed without leaving any significant mark until the arrival of the coal mines.

 Wombwell is a small town near Barnsley.
-Once home to two collieries; Wombwell Main and Mitchells Main, Wombwell was another victim of the pit closure scheme.
-Fortunately the town has now made a good recovery from those difficult times.
-Today, Wombwell is close to the large shopping and leisure facilities of Cortonwood, and has its own busy High Street.
+Once home to two collieries; Wombwell Main and Mitchells Main, Wombwell was yet another casualty of the pit closure scheme.
+Fortunately, the town has now made a good recovery from those difficult times.
+Today, Wombwell is close to the large shopping and leisure facilities of Cortonwood and has its own busy High Street.
 There are local schools through to age 16.
 Wombwell railway station serves the Penistone and Hallam lines.

-Three bedroom houses in this attractive location start at around £90,000.
+Three-bedroom houses in this attractive location start a little under £120,000.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.